catboost/catboost/contrib/python/wcwidth/README.rst

 History
 -------

+0.2.6 *2023-01-14*
+  * **Updated** tables to include Unicode Specification 14.0.0 and 15.0.0.
+  * **Changed** developer tools to use pip-compile, and to use jinja2 templates for code generation in `bin/update-tables.py` to prepare for possible compiler optimization release.

+0.2.1 ..
+0.2.5 *2020-06-23*
+  * **Repository** changes to update tests and packaging issues, and begin tagging repository with matching release versions.

 0.2.0 *2020-06-01*
   * **Enhancement**: Unicode version may be selected by exporting the Environment variable ``UNICODE_VERSION``, such as ``13.0``, or ``6.3.0``.